drishyacity/Background-api-replit/replit.md

 This is a Flask-based web API that provides background removal functionality for images.
 The service offers multiple background replacement options including transparent backgrounds, solid colors, and custom background images.
 The application is designed as a stateless REST API with comprehensive error handling and deployment-ready configuration.

+## Recent Changes (July 14, 2025)
+- ✓ Removed temporary Hello World script as requested by user
+- ✓ Installed all production dependencies with exact versions
+- ✓ Flask API ready for deployment with full AI functionality

 ## User Preferences

 Preferred communication style: Simple, everyday language.